 What happens to my pension if I take unpaid leave?

 Unpaid leave can be a career break, a day where you strike as part of a Union, or periods of sickness where you cannot get any pay because you have been off for an extended period of time.

 Having unpaid time off work does have an effect on your pension.
 Because you are not earning, you will not build up any pension.

 If you are receiving Sick Pay at Pension Rate (SPPR) even though you are being paid, you will not build up any alpha pension.
 Your employer decides if you should receive SPPR instead of being on an unpaid absence.

 What happens if I am too ill to work?

 If you have to leave work before your Normal Pension Age (NPA) because of your health, you can apply for ill-health retirement.

 You must have enough qualifying service to be eligible for a pension.
 This means that you have worked for an employer that offers membership of Civil Service Pensions (CSP) arrangements, and been a member for at least two years.

 Your health must, in the opinion of the Scheme Medical Adviser (SMA), permanently prevent you from being able to do your current job or any other similar role.

-Permanent means until you reach your State Pension age (SPA).
+Permanent usually means until you reach Normal Pension Age (NPA).